Edit

 Unable to create a request

-If you aren't able to create a signature request, check the PDF viewer settings, the collaboration settings, or the access policies.
-Refer to the setup page to ensure the correct settings are done.
+If you can't create a signature request, ensure you have edit rights to the folder containing the document and that the PDF is under 10 MB.
+If the document is stored in a private group, the signers must be members of the private group to receive the request.
+You can also check the PDF viewer settings, the collaboration settings, or the access policies.
+Refer to Admin setup to ensure the correct settings are done.
 Also, check that the PDF you're attempting to sign isn't already electronically signed using SharePoint eSignature or any other electronic signature provider.

 Note

-New eSignature requests can't be started from documents that have been previously signed.
+New eSignature requests can't be started from documents that were previously signed.
 You need to choose another document to create the request.

 Default program for PDF viewing

 The PDF viewer is opened by selecting a PDF file from a SharePoint library.
-The ability to use the Get signatures option won't be available if the PDF is viewed in any other way, for example, in Microsoft Edge or Adobe Reader.
+The ability to use the Get signatures option isn't available if the PDF is viewed in any other way, for example, in Microsoft Edge or Adobe Reader.

 Collaboration settings

 SharePoint eSignature is an extension of SharePoint document storage and management service.
-Therefore, all existing access, sharing, and data loss prevention policies that are already applied at the tenant level, SharePoint site and library level, or folder and file level might affect whether a request can be started from a document in SharePoint and who it can be sent to.
+Existing access, sharing, and data loss prevention policies at various levels (tenant, SharePoint site, library, folder, or file) might impact whether a request can be initiated from a document in SharePoint and who it can be sent to.
 Some of the scenarios that might affect the signature request process are:

 • If encryption is applied (for example, sensitivity labeling applied to the file), the ability to view the document wouldn't be available from SharePoint and therefore can't start a Signature request from there.
 Read more about sensitivity labels.